HomeAdvertisingCookieless Ads: Use First-Party Data Right

 Success Story: Travel + Leisure

-Travel + Leisure implemented a unified first-party data strategy across their digital properties and subscription services.
-According to Simon Data, this approach allowed them to create highly personalised destination recommendations and offers, resulting in a 24% increase in email engagement and a 15% lift in booking conversions from their marketing campaigns.
+Travel + Leisure built a unified first-party data strategy across its digital properties and subscription services.
+According to Simon Data, this let the company create highly personalised destination recommendations and offers, which produced a 24% increase in email engagement and a 15% lift in booking conversions from its marketing campaigns.

 • Content engagement: Track whitepaper, webinar, and case study interactions